archi-y/insta-openai/README.md

 ### Notes

-I'm not an experimented python coder and this script is new so if you have problems with it, make an Issue and I will try to help you with it.
+I'm not an experienced python coder and this script is new so if you have problems with it, make an Issue and I will try to help you with it.